Tom Brady: ‘I’m retiring. For good.’

 “I know the process was a pretty big deal last time, so when I woke up this morning, I figured I’d just press record and let you guys know first,” Brady said in the video.
 “I won’t be long-winded.
 You only get one super emotional retirement essay and I used mine up last year.”

-Brady has won three NFL MVP awards, been a first-team All-Pro three times and selected to the Pro Bowl 15 times.
+Brady has won three NFL MVP awards, been a first-team All-Pro three times, and was selected to the Pro Bowl 15 times.

 I love my familyTom Brady